MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/anti-virus-optimization-for-windows-containers.md

 -   No impact to container start or execution time (even for the first container).
 -   Avoids scanning of the same content in multiple containers.
--   Works for Argon and Xenon.
-For Xenon, there is an assumption that the (same) anti-malware is also running on the host.
+-   Works for Windows Server Containers and Hyper-V Containers.
+For Hyper-V Containers, there is an assumption that the (same) anti-malware is also running on the host.

 ### <span id="Risks"></span><span id="risks"></span><span id="RISKS"></span>Risks